Made in America (1993 film): Reception

-The film opened in theaters on May 28, 1993, and grossed over $12 million on its opening weekend.
+The film opened in theaters on May 28, 1993, and grossed over $12 million on its opening weekend, ranking in second place behind Cliffhanger.
 It was released to over 2,000 theaters and grossed nearly $50 million in the U.S. alone.
 Worldwide, it earned over $100 million.
 This was television star and Grammy Award-winning rapper Will Smith's second supporting role in a movie and started his successful career as a major film actor.

-Made in America earned mostly negative reviews from critics, holding a 33% rating on Rotten Tomatoes based on 30 reviews.
+Made in America earned mostly negative reviews from critics, holding a 32% rating on Rotten Tomatoes based on 31 reviews.
 However, Roger Ebert praised Goldberg's acting in the film and said "This isn't a great movie, but it sure is a nice one."